vitalikp/firefox1/layout/tools/reftest/README.txt

 The page size used is 5in wide and 3in tall (with the default half-inch margins).
 This is to allow tests to have less text and to make the entire test fit on the screen.

-There is a layout/reftests/printing directory for printing reftests; however, there is nothing special about this directory.
-You can put printing reftests anywhere that is appropriate.

 The suggested first lines for any printing test is
 <!DOCTYPE html><html class="reftest-print">